-The Bosnian passport currently ranks on the 48th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 117 countries.
+The Bosnian passport is currently ranked 51st place on the Guide Passport Index.
+It provides visa-free access to 116 countries.
 This gives it an overall medium mobility score.
 Bosnian passport holders have visa-free access and visas on arrival to countries such as Brazil, Singapore, Turkey and the entire European Union.
 This allows almost instant travel worldwide.
-Bosnian passport holders do however require a visa to enter about 109 destinations in the world.
+Bosnian passport holders do however require a visa to enter about 113 destinations in the world.
 Some of the countries where a visa is required are Australia, Japan and India.

 Bosnia and Herzegovina is a former country of Yugoslavia consisting of 10 cantons.
 It is located in Southeastern Europe with neighboring countries Croatia, Serbia and Montenegro.
 The most important cantons are Tuzla, Sarajevo and Zenica-Doboj.
 The nation has a surface area of 51,129 square kilometers and is therefore one of the medium sized countries in Europe.
 Its geography is dominated by mountains and valleys.
 The climate is mainly Mediterranean and continental with 4 distinct seasons.